Easy Fajita Veggies Chipotle Copycat

 How to store leftovers

 Store: This recipe is easy to double if you are cooking for a crowd.
-If you happen to have leftovers, let them cool and then store in an airtight container.
+If you happen to have leftover sautéed peppers and onions, let them cool and then store in an airtight container.
 Keep them in the refrigerator for up to 3 days.

 Reheat: Reheat the vegetables in a skillet for 3-4 minutes or until heated through.
 They can also be reheated in the microwave for about 1 minute.